dataJSA/radiant-mlhub/README.md

 - **An item** represents an atomic collection of inseparable data and metadata (**assets**).
 A STAC Item is a GeoJSON feature and can be easily read by any modern GIS or geospatial library.
 The STAC Item JSON specification includes additional fields for:

-    - the time the **asset** represents
-    - thumbnail for quick browsing
+    - **properties** property containing metadata (date of revisit)
-    - **asset** links, links to the described data
+    - **assets** property providing links to the described data
-    - relationship links, allowing users to traverse other related STAC Items.
+    - **links** property allowing users to traverse other related STAC Items.

+- **An asset** is an object that that can be downloaded or streamed.
+The links to the assets associated with an Item are contained in the *assets* property of an item.
+Depending on the dataset asset can be:

+  - One or several **GeoTIFF files** (representing the spectral bands)
+  - GeoJSON files
+  - Documentation PDF files

 #### Radiant MLHub Datasets

 ![](https://miro.medium.com/max/1260/1*Ei8QLbju7wfssi7w7NBOUA.png)